 Peak-season for tourism is in July and August.
 Although there are very few tourists around in the winter, the weather is still mild and nice with temperatures around 17 degrees Celsius.

 Malta is a truly dog-friendly place in every sense of the word.
-The general attitude towards dogs is very friendly and dogs can come along to many places.
+The general attitude towards dogs is very friendly, so dogs are welcome to come along to many places.

 The people in Malta have a lovely attitude towards dogs, and to life in general it seems.
 They love dogs, and you don’t encounter many people who are scared of dogs.